kabz8/Milespace/design_guidelines.md

 ### Supporting Imagery
 - Service illustrations or icons for each offering
 - Team photos for About page (if available)
-- Office/workspace photography showing Kenya location
+- Office/workspace photography showcasing global collaboration
 - Client logos (if permission obtained)

 **Image Treatment**: All images should have subtle rounded corners (rounded-lg to rounded-xl), proper aspect ratios maintained, and optimized loading